ababino/split/README.md

 ## Split Budget

-Simple, zero-backend web app to split a shared budget among friends and compute a minimal set of transfers to settle up.
+Simple web app to split a shared budget among friends and compute a minimal set of transfers to settle up.

+Now with **collaborative sessions** - create shareable sessions that multiple people can access and edit in real-time!

 ### Quick start